Coinbase Pro (GDAX) vs Coinbase

 Since Coinbase Pro comes as a freebie to all Coinbase users it seems a no brainer that if you are happy with Coinbase that you checkout Coinbase Pro.
 Coinbase Pro as the name suggests is a much more professional trading platform delivering significantly more information and flexibility in buy and sell options vs Coinbase.
 The range of options is both its strength and weakness, since it gives a significant amount of flexibility and lower to no fees but that comes at the cost of complexity.
 In summary if you are new to trading you probably want to start with Coinbase which has a very simple and intuitive interface.
 Coinbase Pro is aimed at the more experienced trader who is confident in what they are doing and would benefit from the additional options at their disposal.

-If you enjoyed this Coinbase Pro tutorial also checkout these articles
+We hope you enjoyed this how to use Coinbase Pro tutorial also checkout these articles